jerakia/jerakia/releasenotes/index.md

 # Jerakia Release Notes

+## 1.2.0

+* New feature, Jerakia Server
+* New feature, PuppetDB scope handler
+* This release has many additions, please see the [full release notes](/releasenotes/1_2) for complete documentation

 ## 1.1.0

 * Fix for [#54](https://github.com/crayfishx/jerakia/pull/54), multiple lookups in a policy sometimes cause exceptions with cascading look